chingu-voyages/voyage-project-tier1-solar-panel-planner/README.md

 ### Extras (Not Required)

-- [ ] Implementing the "Address" field with dropdown and autocomplete functionality.
+- [ ] Implement the "Address" field with dropdown and autocomplete functionality.

 ## Acceptance Criteria